5 Minutes Read

 • Type 1 diabetes, as tirzepatide is not approved for this condition

-It is advisable to consult a doctor to determine whether tirzepatide is appropriate for your health and weight management goals.
+It is advisable to consult a doctor to determine whether tirzepatide is appropriate for you.

 Diagnosis form showing pancreatitis with tablets and pen linked to tirzepatide side effect risks.